nmdp-bioinformatics/gfe-db/README.md

+# gfe-db
+Graph database representing IPD-IMGT/HLA sequence data as GFE.

-# Running the GFE database in Neo4j 4.2 using Docker
+## Running the GFE database in Neo4j 4.2 using Docker
-Outlines the steps for building and running a development version of `gfe-db` in a local Docker container.
+This README outlines the steps for building and running a development version of `gfe-db` in a local Docker container.
 Docker will deploy an instance of Neo4j 4.2 including the [APOC](https://neo4j.com/labs/apoc/4.1/) and [Graph Data Science](https://neo4j.com/docs/graph-data-science/current/) plugins.
 GFE data is stored in the `data/csv/` directory which is mounted as an external volume within the container when run.
 This keeps the data outside the container so that it can be updated easily.

+## Development Constraints
+This pipeline is under development.
+* The graph schema is being redesigned.
+* KIR data is not yet included.
+* Releases other than IPD-IMGT/HLA Release 3.36.0 are not yet included (coming next).
+* Loading the full GFE dataset of 20,000+ alleles might fail, or take an excessive amount of time.
+(Load scripts are in the processed of being optimized for this.)

+Please feel free to open issues regarding specific bugs and feature requests.

 ## Project Files
 ```bash